 On many of the larger mansion houses throughout Burgundy, you’ll soon spot the ‘lucarnes’.
 The name for these small dormer windows originates from the Old French ‘lucanne,’ which in of itself derives from the Frankish *lūkinna.
 All in all, the meaning of this word is simple ‘skylight, loft’.

 These windows project beyond the roofline of a pitched roof and are typical of the region.
-Prime examples of lucarnes in the region can be found on most Château throughout the region, including the Hôtel de Montille in Beaune’s town centre.
+Prime examples of lucarnes with regards to Burgundy architecture in the region can be found on most Château throughout the region, including the Hôtel de Montille in Beaune’s town centre.